genemerewether/fprime/README.md

 ```

 When you start the RotorS (https://github.com/ethz-asl/rotors_simulator) firefly example, SIMREF will use the /clock message to carry out control cycles.
 This parallels what happens on hardware targets, where the IMU data-ready interrupt triggers the estimation and control loops.

+Works out of the box with https://github.com/genemerewether/ethzasl_sensor_fusion for testing high-level filter updates, but can be easily adapted to simulated sensors in Gazebo.
+Just run additional ROS nodes as necessary, and remap the pose or position sensor topics of the sensor fusion packages.
+Or, publish the `mav_msgs/ImuStateUpdate` message (see the `mav_msgs` submodule of this repo) from an appropriate filter.

 # fprime